 - Note that more than one vehicle can be included in a carpool account, but only one of the carpool vehicles can park on campus at a time.

-As of September 2018, your parking authorization is based on a parking account (essentially a collection of information associated with your MIT ID card and your license plate) instead of a physical sticker on your car.
+Your parking authorization is based on a parking account (essentially a collection of information associated with your MIT ID card and your license plate) instead of a physical sticker on your car.

 You can log into your parking dashboard at any time to view which areas and lots you have been assigned to for parking.